Yale-EEB354/finalproject/README.md

 I have six total protein sequences for GroEL, which I aligned and analyzed using MAFFT and IQTREE, with the same job scripts as for Lon protease.

+The models used for the analyses of Lon and GroEL were LG + GR and LG + F + G4, respectively.

 Next I created two small phylogenetic trees of each of these in Rstudio.
-I checked to see if the trees were rooted/the same (which I knew they weren't), but this will provide me with useful way to check once I find an appropriate outgroup to add to my trees.
+I rooted my trees with E. coli and checked with the is.root() function.
 This is important so that I can make accurate statements about the divergence rates of chaperones and proteases.

-I calculated the edgelengths using phytools and once I properly reroot my trees, I will be able to compare the edgelengths (from root to tip of proteins from the same species) with each other to infer differences in evolution rate.
+I then made each tree ultrametric.

+I calculated the edgelengths using phytools, then made an excel file to normalize each edge length to the edge length of E. coli.

+Then I completed F and T tests (see results).

 ## Results

-The tree in Figure 1...
+The tree in Figure 1 is Lon protease and the tree in Figure 2 is GroEL chaperone.
+I did an F test to look for significant difference in edge length within each tree.
+This measured the variance in evolution rate of Lon across species.
+It also measured the variance in evolution rate of GroEL across species.
+The p-value was 0.8953, meaning there was no significant difference in rate evolution across species within each tree.

+Then I did a T test to look for significant diferences in edge lengths between the two trees (Lon and protease).
+This answers the overall question of my project.
+The p-value was 0.264, not significant.

 ## Discussion

-These results indicate...

-The biggest difficulty in implementing these analyses was...
+These results indicate that evolution rate between Lon and GroEL was not statistically different.

+The biggest difficulty in implementing these analyses was figuring out how to normalize the edge lengths and make sure I was appropriately comparing edge lengths between two different trees (I'm sure there is a better way than I did).

-If I did these analyses again, I would...
+If I did these analyses again, I would include way more bacteria with an outgroup in eukaryota or archaea.
+I would also couple another characteristic of my bacteria to these proteins.

 ## References